zsoltlszabo/tdk-info/drafts/content/adaptation.md

 There are two approaches we can take when adapting Huntington's method.

 The first is to completely ignore the principle of degressive proportionality and give every state near equal representation in the European Parliament.
 Taking this approach would lead us to a Parliament which looks more like the US House of Representatives.

 The second approach is to keep the principle of degressive proportionality but grant every member state an m minimum number of seats,  and allocate the remaining seats using Huntington's method subject to a maximum of 96 seats.
 After a member state reaches 96 seats, it shall be assigned no more seats.
 These guidelines were established [Gri12, Page 3].

 ## Ignoring degressive proportionality
 If we wish to ignore the principle of degressive proportionality, we will get a result, where every member state has roughly equal representation.
 This will give us a result that gives the more populous member states (such as Germany and France) a lot more power when compared to the current system.
-The results, if we applied the different methods using the Python program, can be found in Table 4.
+The results, if we applied the different methods using the Python program, can be found in the following table:
 ![The compositon of the European Parliament ignoring degressive proportionality](tables/wo_deg_prop.png) When comparing the apportionment data between the three methods, we can only see a difference in the case of two states.
 The method of the arithmetic mean assigns one seat fewer to Cyprus, and one more to Germany than the other two methods.
 Cyprus is one of the least populous states in the European Union, and Germany is the most populous.
 This also highlights that the method of the arithmetic mean favours larger states over smaller states.
 As we no longer use the principle of degressive proportionality, we can see the effects of the removal of the cap on the number of representatives.
 Germany and France have crossed the 96 seat-threshold currently used during apportionment, with Italy coming close at 95 seats.